notxcharles/CMP1902-Programming-Fundamentals/AssessmentItem2/Task2Requirements.md

 ~~during each turn the user provides a word as a guess~~

-guess must be a real word. if not, the user gets a warning and skips a turn  TODO: get a warning
+guess must be a real word. if not, the user gets a warning and skips a turn  TODO: this

 ~~* correct letter, correct position~~
 ~~+ correct letter,~~